mzeleniy/MIT-futuremakers/README.md

 day 7 -
-what are tensors and and what are they used for in machine learning? a tensor is a mathematical representation of a physical entity that may be characterized by magnitude and multiple directons. it is represented by a R number in a particular dimensional space. in a N dimensional space scalars will be  represented with 1 number, vectors need N numbers and tensors need N^R.
+what are tensors and and what are they used for in machine learning? a tensor is a mathematical representation of a physical entity that may be characterized by magnitude and multiple directons. it is represented by a R number in a particular dimensional space. in a N dimensional space scalars will be  represented with 1 number, vectors need N numbers and tensors need N^R. a vector is a one-dimensional or first order tensor and a matrix is a two-dimensional or second order tensor. in the machine learning world tensors allow the design of 3 dimensional shapes what did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial? when i ran the first set of code the values did not actually get multiplied out because the tensorflow was lazy in the not interactive environment. i also ran this code through an editor (atom) and then opened it through my terminal, where the values were actually calculated.